 Thomas F. McLarty III has been a director since November 2006.
 Mr. McLarty has been President of McLarty Associates (formerly Kissinger McLarty Associates), an international strategic advisory and advocacy firm, since 1999.
 From 1992 to 1997, Mr. McLarty served in several positions in the Clinton White House, including Chief of Staff to the President, Counselor to the President and Special Envoy for the Americas.
 In 1998, Mr. McLarty returned to be Chairman and President of the McLarty Companies, a fourth generation family-owned transportation business.
 From 1983 to 1992, Mr. McLarty served as Chairman and Chief Executive Officer of Arkla, Inc., a Fortune 500 natural gas company.
 Mr. McLarty was a director of Acxiom Corporation from 1999 until 2010.
-Mr. McLarty brings to the Board business leadership experience, international expertise and significant government service at the highest levels.
+Mr. McLarty brings to the Board business leadership experience, extensive exposure to international business and regulatory matters, and significant expertise from government service at the highest levels.

 Steven R. Rogel has been a director since November 2000, and is our lead independent director.
 Mr. Rogel was Chairman, President and Chief Executive Officer of Weyerhaeuser Company, an integrated forest products company, from December 1997 through December 31, 2007, Chairman and Chief Executive Officer of Weyerhaeuser Company from January 1 through April 2008 and Chairman until his retirement on April 15, 2009.
-Mr. Rogel serves as a director of Kroger Company and is non-executive Chairman of the Board of EnergySolutions, Inc. Mr. Rogel brings to the Board business and strategic leadership experience as a result of his years of service in top executive positions, as well as his familiarity with rail operations from a customer perspective and international business background.
+Mr. Rogel serves as a director of Kroger Company and is non-executive Chairman of the Board of EnergySolutions, Inc. Mr. Rogel brings to the Board domestic and international business and strategic leadership experience as a result of his years of service in top executive positions, as well as his familiarity with rail operations from a customer perspective.

 Jose H. Villarreal has been a director since January 2009.
-Mr. Villarreal was a partner with Akin, Gump, a law firm, from 1994 through 2008 and has been a non-employee advisor since 2008.
+Mr. Villarreal was a partner with Akin, Gump, Strauss Hauer & Feld, LLP, a law firm, from 1994 through 2008 and has been a non-employee advisor to the firm since 2008.
 Prior thereto, Mr. Villarreal served as assistant attorney general in the Public Finance Division of the Texas attorney general's office.
-Mr. Villarreal also has served in senior roles in numerous presidential campaigns.
+Mr. Villarreal also served in senior roles in numerous presidential campaigns.
 Mr. Villarreal was a director of Wal-Mart Stores, Inc., from 1998 to 2006 and has served as a director of First Solar, Inc. since 2007 and PMI Group, Inc. since 2005.
 Mr. Villarreal served as United States Commissioner General to the Shanghai 2010 World Expo.
-Mr. Villarreal brings to the Board legal, regulatory and compliance expertise in addition to government affairs experience from his significant state and federal public service and involvement in presidential campaigns.
+Mr. Villarreal brings to the Board legal, regulatory and compliance expertise in addition to government affairs experience from significant service in state and federal public offices and positions and involvement in presidential campaigns.

 James R. Young has been a director since March 2005 and our President and Chief Executive Officer since December 31, 2005.
+On March 2, 2012, Mr. Young began a medical leave of absence from his duties as Chief Executive Officer but remains Chairman of the Board.
 Mr. Young was elected to the position of Chairman effective February 1, 2007.
 Mr. Young was Executive Vice President-Finance of the Company and Chief Financial Officer of the Railroad, the principal operating subsidiary of the Company, from December 1999 until February 1, 2004 and President and Chief Operating Officer of the Railroad from February 2004 until December 31, 2005.
 Mr. Young brings to the Board his extensive experience in many operational and financial positions with the Railroad, including his tenure as CEO of the Company and the Railroad since 2005.

-Director Compensation in Fiscal Year 2010
+Director Compensation in Fiscal Year 2011